 - Proof of sufficient financial means for the period of stay in Switzerland

 - Proof of compliant travel medical insurance

-Each participant must make his or her own travel arrangements.
-Bern is a very popular tourist destination in summer and you are encouraged to make your bookings as soon as possible.
+Each participant must make their own travel arrangements.
+Bern is a popular tourist destination in summer, and you are encouraged to apply for a visa as early as possible.

 Visitors are required to have their insurance coverage while in Switzerland.
 Prior to attending the program, you must secure sufficient coverage for medical emergencies during your stay.
 IPDET will not cover any costs related to medical matters.
 Please verify with your insurance provider or obtain medical travel insurance before departing to Switzerland.
 Ensure that your medical coverage meets the following criteria: